-Oftentimes, these unthinkable acts committed against these vulnerable kids fill us with disbelief and outrage.
-Many people feel deep desires to do more to stop child predators online.
+It’s almost becoming routine to turn on the news to see yet another child predator alert.
+Some of these alerts relate to a child being abducted and abused.
+Others are even more tragic, with the story ending in the murder of a child.
+Often these unthinkable acts committed against these vulnerable kids fill us with disbelief and outrage.
+Many people feel a deep desire to do more to stop child predators online.
 As a parent, you need to educate yourself to recognize sexual predator warning signs.
 Then, and only then, can you effectively protect your children from becoming victims of child predators.

 Warnings Signs of Child Predators Online and Offline

-Dr. Phil dedicates himself to helping parents protect kids from offline and online predators.
+Dr. Phil dedicates himself to helping parents protect kids from both offline and online predators.
 He warns that all parents “must watch everyone in their child’s life.”

 According to Dr. Phil, the typical child predator has an intimacy level that’s very immature.
 They crave closeness.
 However, they lack the skills needed to feel trust and satisfaction.
 This leads to feelings of frustration, which tends to explode into anger.
 It’s at this point when a child predator becomes dangerous.

 Dr. Lawlis, mentor and leading consultant to Dr. Phil, explains the acts of desperation displayed by child predators online and offline.
 They attempt to care for themselves and connect with themselves intimately.
 However, because of their immaturity, they simply can’t.
 So they search for a weak child – one unable to resist their advances physically, emotionally and/or psychologically – to use for their gratification.

 Child Predators Alert: Common Characteristics of a Sexual Predator

 Sexual predators are generally narcissistic by nature.
 Their egotistical attitudes tend to make it difficult for them to hide their predatory ways.
 These are some of the warning signs that a person is quite possibly a predator:

 - A sense of entitlement.